 - They can also limit the amount of time that a child plays per week and be certain to seek medical attention at the first sign of a possible head injury.
 On that note, parents should verify that coaches are certified (or at least properly trained) to recognize those symptoms.

 - Parents should also make sure that the child’s helmet fits correctly and demand that coaches provide a new helmet if it does not.

 It is impossible to eliminate all the safety risks that our young children face.
 However, these simple steps can go a long way to protecting a young football player’s health for the long term.

 If you believe your child has experienced a sports-related brain injury due to the negligence of others, you should take steps to protect your legal rights.
 Just call Geoff.
-You can reach our firm by phone or through our online form today.
+You can reach our firm and speak to a personal injury lawyer in Richmond by phone or through our online form today.